jonlok/project1-game/README.md

 # project1-game
 WDI project 1: creating a game
-Game - 'Find the Pineapple'
+Game - 'Find the Pineapples'

 a similar game to Battleship

 Basic setup:
--grid of 9 boxes
+-grid of 9 Rooms

--player has to choose 6 to click on
+-each player has to choose 3 to click on

 -whoever discovers more pineapples wins